Need Help? Give us a call.

 The lingo is commonly heard as a “second mortgage” or “putting up the car,” because that’s essentially what is happening: The lender is using an asset that’s already securing an existing loan, to secure the new loan.
 If your loan is cross collateralized, there will be a cross collateralization clause in the fine print of your loan agreement.

 It’s crucial that you fully understand the terms of your loan before signing on the dotted line—and that includes reading that fine print.
-You can also read through this primer on cross-collateral loans.
+But first, read through this primer on cross collateralization.

 Put simply, unsecured financing allows business owners to access funding without having to put up an asset as collateral.
 In an unsecured loan, the business itself is the holder of the loan and not a specific item of value.